run-ai/docs/docs/admin/runai-setup/cluster-setup/install-k8s.md

     No additional work

 === "NVIDIA software on each node"
     On Worker Nodes with GPUs, install NVIDIA Docker and make it the default docker runtime as described [here](../cluster-prerequisites/#nvidia).
-Specifcally, also add `systemd` by editing `/etc/docker/daemon.json` as follows:
+Specifically, also add `systemd` by editing `/etc/docker/daemon.json` as follows:

     ``` json
     {